vignesh-teja/My-Tasks/README.md

 ### Completion Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionalities of App </summary>
 <br/>

-The app must have the following functionalities
+The app must has the following functionalities

-- Initially, the list of tasks and `Task` input should be empty and the active option in the `Tags` select element should be the first item of the given tagsList.
+- Initially, the list of tasks and `Task` input should are empty and the active option in the `Tags` select element should is the first item of the given tagsList.
 - When non-empty values are provided for Tasks, Tags and the **Add Task** button is clicked,
-  - A new task should be added to the list of tasks.
+  - A new task should is added to the list of tasks.
-  - The value inside the `Task` input and `Tag` select elements should be updated to their initial values.
+  - The value inside the `Task` input and `Tag` select elements are be updated to their initial values.
-- When a single tag is clicked it should be changed to an active state and filtered tasks should be displayed accordingly.
+- When a single tag is clicked it is changed to an active state and filtered tasks should be displayed accordingly.
 - When no tag in the list of tags is active, then all the tasks should be displayed.
 - The `App` component consists of the `tagsList`.
 It consists of a list of tag details objects with the following properties in each object.